predomics/gpredomics/README.md

 - kmin: the number of variables used in the initial population.
 - kmax: the maximum number of variables to considere in a single model, the variable count limit for beam algorithm.
 - best_models_ci_alpha: alpha for the family of best model confidence interval based on the best fit.
 Smaller alpha, larger best_model range.
-- features_importance_minimal_pct: the minimum prevalence percentage among best_models required for a variable to be a features_to_keep for next epoch.
-- very_best_models_pct: the percentage of best models where all variables are features_to_keep.
-- max_nb_of_models: limits the number of features_to_keep at each epoch according to the number of models made possible by them (truncated according to the significiance) (combinatorial mode) | the number of models to increment with each feature_to_keep (incremental mode).
+- max_nb_of_models: limits the number of features_to_keep at each epoch according to the number of models made possible by them (truncated according to the significiance).

+### mcmc

+- n_iter: number of MCMC (Markov Chain Monte Carlo) iterations.
+- n_burn: number of MCMC iterations ignored (typically first half of all iterations)
+- lambda: bayesian prior parameter for coefficients a, b, c
+- nmin: minimum number of features in a model after Sequential Backward Selection (0 : keep all preselected features - deactivate SBS)
+- save_trace_outdir: outdir to save trace of the MCMC model used for the final prediction (for debugging/statistical exploration purposes)

 ### gpu